V-Sekai/manuals/decisions/20240627-gdextension-as-libriscv.md

 ## The Context

-In the current development landscape, there is a growing need for more efficient and flexible ways to handle virtual machine (VM) binaries.
+In the current development landscape, there is a growing need for more efficient and flexible ways to handle gdextension binaries.
 This proposal was inspired by a conversation between Fire and ホロ on June 27, 2024.

 ## The Problem Statement

-The traditional approach to handling RISCV binaries can be cumbersome and inefficient.
-There is a need for a method that allows RISCV binaries to function like shared libraries, increasing their flexibility and usability.
+Traditionally we have to compile gdextension for like 5-10 platform variants which is inefficient.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams